Searching for local associations while controlling the false discovery rate: Simulations

 \subsection{Simulation: Finding Highly Localized Important Variables}

 We generate synthetic data with $p=20$ binary variables and $m=80$ covariates, where the first 20 covariates are binary and the remaining 60 are continuous in $[0,1]$.
-Details on the joint distribution of these variables and the construction of knockoffs are in Appendix~\ref*{app:experiments}.
+Details on the joint distribution of these variables are in Appendix A4.

 The outcome is generated using a ``causal'' linear model with heterogeneous effects and homoscedastic standard Gaussian noise.
 The expected outcome for the $i$-th individual is $ \E{Y^{i} \mid X^{i}, Z^{i}} = \sum_{j=1}^{20} X^{i}_j \beta_j^{i} + \sum_{j=1}^{80} Z^{i}_j \gamma_j$, where $\smash{\beta_j^{i} = \bar{\beta}_j Z_{l_{j,1}}^{i} Z_{l_{j,2}}^{i}}$ for some $l_{j,1}, l_{j,2} \in [20]$.
 In words, the effects of $X_j$ are subgroup-specific, with $\smash{\beta_j^{i}}$ determined by a parameter $\smash{\bar{\beta}_j}$ and the interaction of two randomly selected binary covariates $Z_{l_{j,1}}, Z_{l_{j,2}}$.
 For $j \in [10]$, $\smash{\bar{\beta}_j = 0}$, while $\smash{\bar{\beta}_j \in \{\pm 4\}}$ for $j \in \{11, \ldots, 20\}$, with independent random signs.
 Thus, if $X_j$ has an effect on $Y$, it has it only in the subgroup where $Z_{l_{j,1}} = 1$ and $Z_{l_{j,2}} = 1$, comprising approximately 1/4 of individuals when $l_{j,1} \neq l_{j,2}$.
 The indices $l_{j,1}, l_{j,2}$ are sampled with replacement from $[20]$, independently for each~$j$.
 The covariate main effects, captured by $\gamma$, are homogeneous.
 The first 40 covariates have no effects: $\gamma_1 = \ldots = \gamma_{40} = 0$.
 Among the remaining 40 covariates, half (randomly chosen) have effects with absolute value 4 and independent random signs, while the others have no effects; i.e., $\gamma_{41}, \ldots, \gamma_{80} \in \{0, \pm 4\}$.